turboSMTP/turboSMTP-csharp/README.md

             var TSClient = new TurboSMTPClient(TurboSMTPClientConfiguration.Instance);

             //Send your Email Message
-            var result = await TSClient.Emails.Send(emailMessage);
+            var result = await TSClient.Emails.SendAsync(emailMessage);
         }
     }
 }
 ```

 *After executing the above code, `result.Message` should be `OK` and `MessageID` should contain a reference number to your sending operation, and you should have an email in the inbox of the `to` recipient.
-You can check the status of your email [in the UI][turboSMTP_analytics_dashboard], or using **TurboSMTPClient.Relays.Query()** method.
+You can check the status of your email [in the UI][turboSMTP_analytics_dashboard], or using **TurboSMTPClient.Relays.QueryAsync()** method.
 Alternatively, we can post events to a URL of your choice using our [Event Webhooks][turboSMTP_webhooks_reference].
 This gives you information about the events that occur as turboSMTP processes your email.*

 # Usage